devalfrz/simple-dyndns-server/README.md

 This is a simple tool that is intended for personal or testing purposes, the only way to delete information from the database is to edit the `db.csv` file manually.

+# WARNING!!!
+This system doesn't contemplate any encryption whatsoever, so it IT IS NOT SECURE BY SIMPLY INSTALLING IT.
+If you wish to encrypt your communications (recommended) do it by configuring the HTTPS Apache2 implementation.